jpmckeown/demography/README.md

-# Cultural Evolution of a Demographic Transition through social and individual learning.
+# Cultural Evolution of a modern Demographic Transition through social and individual learning.

 A line written in Rstudio.